Twice: Timeline

-In July 2019, Mina took a break from activities due to her sudden extreme anxiety and insecurity problems in performing on stage.
-She resumed her activities in February 2020.
+In July 2019, during the Twicelights World Tour, Mina took a break from activities due to her sudden extreme anxiety and insecurity problems in performing on stage.
+She rejoined the tour in a limited capacity in October, and fully resumed her activities in February 2020.

 In October 2020, Jeongyeon took a break from all activities due to her anxiety disorder.
 She resumed her activities on January 31, 2021, at the 30th Seoul Music Awards.
 Between August–November 2021, Jeongyeon went on hiatus again due to panic and anxiety disorder.

+Between October–December 2025, Chaeyoung suspended all activities due to health issues after she began experiencing vasovagal syncope.
+Between February–April 2026, Dahyun suspended all activities after sustaining a stress fracture in her ankle.

 Sub-unit

-Back in 2012, JYP was preparing to debut four Japanese girls, including Sana and Momo, in Japan.
-But due to the deterioration of the Korean-Japanese relationship, it was suspended indefinitely.
-The project resurfaced again in February 2023, with Sana, Momo, and Mina forming a sub-unit named MiSaMo.
-It began with the trio releasing an original soundtrack titled "Bouquet" for TV Asahi's drama series Liaison: Kodomo no Kokoro Shinryōjo, before the release of their debut extended play of seven tracks, Masterpiece, on July 26.
+In 2012, JYP was preparing to debut four Japanese girls, including Sana and Momo in Japan.
+However, due to the deterioration of the Korean-Japanese relationship, the project was suspended indefinitely.
+It resurfaced again in February 2023, with Sana, Momo, and Mina forming a sub-unit named MiSaMo.
+The trio released an original soundtrack titled "Bouquet" for TV Asahi's drama series Liaison: Kodomo no Kokoro Shinryōjo, before the release of their debut extended play of seven tracks, Masterpiece, on July 26, 2023.